Namit Malhotra: Career

 In October 2011, Malhotra relinquished his role as managing director of Prime Focus Limited to Ramki Sankaranarayanan.
 In 2012, he secured standard chartered private equity to invest in Prime Focus and diluted his stake in Prime Focus World to bring onboard Aid Capital Partners and Macquarie Capital Group in 2013.

-In July 2014, Malhotra merged Prime Focus World with Double Negative (DNEG), a London-based visual effects (VFX) studio, which at the time was behind the VFX of Christopher Nolan’s Inception (2010), winner of an Academy Awards for Best VFX in 2011.
-Since then, DNEG has won another five Academy Awards for Best VFX for Interstellar (2015), Ex Machina (2016), Blade Runner 2049 (2018), First Man (2019) and Tenet (2021).
-Following the merger, Malhotra became the Chairman and CEO.
+In July 2014, Malhotra merged Prime Focus World with Double Negative (DNEG), a London-based visual effects (VFX) studio, which at the time was behind the VFX of Inception (2010), winner of the Academy Award for Best Visual Effects in 2011, and again earlier that year with Interstellar (2014).
+Since then, DNEG has won an additional 6 Academy Awards for Best Visual Effects for Ex Machina (2014), Blade Runner 2049 (2017), First Man (2018), Tenet (2020), Dune (2021), and Dune: Part Two (2024).
+Following the merger, Malhotra became the chairman and CEO.

 In August 2021, Malhotra's stake in Prime Focus Limited, DNEG's parent company, was boosted to 70% from 35% following a $250 million investment from UK-based firm Novator Capital Advisors.
-Malhotra remained Chairman and CEO of DNEG following the transaction.
+Malhotra remained chairman and CEO of DNEG following the transaction.

-On January 25, 2022, DNEG announced its entry into a definitive business combination agreement with Sports Ventures Acquisition Corp.
+On 25 January 2022, DNEG announced its entry into a definitive business combination agreement with Sports Ventures Acquisition Corp.
 (Nasdaq: AKIC).
 Upon the closing of the business combination, subject to customary closing conditions including the approval of the stockholders of Sports Ventures Acquisition Corp., the combined public company was to be named DNEG.
 The listing was cancelled in June 2022 citing unfavourable market conditions.

-On September 23, 2022, Malhotra won an Asian Achievers Award in the Art and Culture category.
-The Asian Achievers Awards recognise the outstanding work of individuals from the South Asian community in leadership positions in the UK.